FranRod2310/ProjectsSoftwareEngineeringCourse/SE202526/Milestone2/DesignPatterns/MiguelRosalino/DesignPattern2.md

     }
 }
 ```
-ErekirUnitType doesn’t replace the constructor but customizes the produced unit’s behavior and attributes, representing another Concrete Creator variant.
+`ErekirUnitType` doesn’t replace the constructor but customizes the produced unit’s behavior and attributes, representing another Concrete Creator variant.

 ## Rationale

-The UnitType class defines a factory method (create(Team)) that delegates object creation to subclasses, allowing each to instantiate specific Unit variants like UnitEntity or TimedKillUnit.
+The `UnitType` class defines a factory method (`create(Team)`) that delegates object creation to subclasses, allowing each to instantiate specific Unit variants like `UnitEntity` or `TimedKillUnit`.
 This encapsulates instantiation logic and simplifies extending the system with new unit types without altering core creation code.

-UnitEntity and TimedKillUnit don’t appear as normal classes because they are automatically generated when the game is built.
+`Unit`, `UnitEntity` and `TimedKillUnit` don’t appear as normal classes because they are automatically generated when the game is built.

 <img width="2186" height="831" alt="image" src="https://github.com/user-attachments/assets/18b2158c-8647-4a1e-9a9c-af45528f3cdc" />